bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

       description: Bondy HTTP API Gateway acts as a reverse proxy by accepting incoming REST API actions and translating them into WAMP actions over a Realm's procedures and topics.
 ---
 # Marketplace
-A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.
+This tutorial demonstrates how to build a marketplace using Python microservices and a VueJS Web App.
+The goal is to showcase the ease of setting up an application network with Bondy, where components communicate using RPC and Publish/Subscribe.

-## Goal
+## Objective

-In this tutorial we are going to build a marketplace where people can buy and sell items.
+In this tutorial, we will build a marketplace where individuals can buy and sell items.

-The goal is to demonstrate how quick and easy it is to setup an application network with Bondy where all components communicate using RPC and Publish/Subscribe.
+The objective is to showcase how fast and simple it is to set up an application network with Bondy.
+In this network, all components communicate using RPC and Publish/Subscribe.

-## Demo Architecture
+## Marketplace Architecture

 ### Domain Model